AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 Generating the reference voltages

-Voltage reference can be provided to the device using external hardware.
-A possible method could be with the use of a three-resistor voltage divider between VDDA and GND.
-This will generate two reference voltages: 2/3VDDA and 1/3VDDA.
-These reference voltages can be attached to any GPIO pin and be connected to the AMUXBUS through the GPIO.
+Voltage reference can be provided to the device using external hardware or using an internal reference voltage.
+A possible method could be with the use of a voltage divider between VDDA and GND to generate either 2/3VDDA or 1/3VDDA as the reference voltage.
+These reference voltage can be connected to the pin configured as the analog input pin.

 ADC test

-The ADC test implements an independent input comparison as defined in section H.2.18.8 of the IEC 60730 standard.
+The ADC test implements an independent input comparison as defined in Section H.2.18.8 of the IEC 60730 standard.
 It provides a fault/error control technique with which the inputs/outputs that are designed to be within specified tolerances are compared.

 The purpose of the test is to check the SAR ADC analog functions.
-Each ADC enabled by the test is connected to an internal reference voltage using the Programmable Analog block.
+Each ADC enabled by the test is connected to an internal reference voltage using the programmable analog block.
 If the measured value is more than the expected value, an error is returned.

 Function